 And last night, one of my jobs was to get kimchi from the Korean market but I was at another store buying items for the funeral, when I looked at the clock and it was exactly 8 pm, the exact time when the Korean market closed.
 As I was checking out, I had a thought that I should call so at 8:03 pm I called the store.
 It kept ringing and ringing and no one was picking up.
 So I asked my dad for help.
 Dad?
 Can you help me make your funeral as best as I can?
 Can you have them pick up the phone?”
 Right after my prayer, the store owner picked up the phone and said a customer was still here and she’d wait for me to get there.

 As my dad was taking his last breaths, my whole family burst into sobs.
 But for some reason, when he took his last breathe, none of us cried but felt embraced with so much comfort and peace.
 Even happiness.
 I know that was my dad helping us cope.

 So brothers and sisters, I know our loved ones who have passed on to the next life are just as real as you and I here today.
-Their love is even more unconditional, their power to help us more great and their desire to help us more profound.
+Their love is even more unconditional, their power to help us even more great and their desire to help us more profound.